 - as a parasitic treatment on humans.

 Pumpkin seeds can be fed whole.
 Don’t feed the salted seeds from the grocery store; find some raw, organic seeds instead.
-If you do not give as a treat, you can grind them in a coffee grinder or Magic Bullet and add them to meals.
+If you do not give them as a treat, you can grind them in a coffee grinder or Magic Bullet and add them to meals.
 Give a teaspoon per ten pounds of body weight once or twice a day until rid of the parasites.